Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming

 \subsection{Graphs}

 All graphs considered in this paper are loopless simple graphs unless stated otherwise.
-If $G$ is a graph, then we write $V(G)$ and $E(G)$ for the vertex set and the edge set of $G$, respectively; the number of vertices and edges of $G$ is denoted by $|G|$ and $\|G\|$, respectively.
+If $G$ is a graph, then we write $V(G)$ and $E(G)$ for the vertex set and the edge set of $G$, respectively.
 If $W$ is a subset of vertices of a graph $G$, then $G\setminus W$ is the graph obtained by removing the vertices of $W$ (and all edges incident with them), and $G[W]$ is the graph obtained by removing all vertices not contained in $W$ (and all edges incident with them).
 If $F$ is a subset of edges of a graph $G$, then $G\setminus F$ is the graph obtained by removing the edges contained in $F$ and $G/F$ is the graph obtained by contracting all edges contained in $F$ and removing resulting loops and parallel edges (while keeping one edge from each group of parallel edges).